sscargal/fms-rag-demo/README.md

 The goal is for this to simulate a RAG pipeline that goes beyond enhancing inference with document context.
 Imagine a cumulative database containing every past message sent by a user (or every user) from every past session.
 Not only can the model see past messages from its current session, it can also pull from this past message database to answer questions.
 So, a user could successfully ask something like "Can you summarize the results of our company's quarterly report?" (document context); "You mentioned x earlier.
 Can you explain that again differently?" (primary memory context); or "I remember you told me y about x yesterday.
 Could you elaborate more on that?" (secondary memory context).

 Documents are queried through an index connected to one Qdrant docker container.
 The past chat history vector store is connected to another Qdrant container.
 The current chat history is managed by LlamaIndex.
 Ollama runs in its own container.
 When the demo runs, context is retrieved from the corresponding containers and combined into one final prompt which is then passed to the model running inside the Ollama container.

-Benchmark data for various parts of the pipeline is written to the directory specified by -b.

 ![Image](./FMSDemo_structure.png)